phzfi/wordpress/README.md

 ### 1.4.
 Use Cases

-This project enables php-fpm to be run on Debian docker for example with phzfi/wordpress, or any other service requiring php-fpm.
+This project enables cloud native Wordpress to be run on Debian docker.

 ### 1.5.
 Non-Functional Requirements